 CDWG is convened to review items that:

-Are required to progress, update, amend and complete the cross code changes that ensure each impacted code correctly reflects the MHHS Programme Design Baseline.
+Are required to progress, update, amend and complete the cross code changes that ensure each impacted code correctly reflects the MHHS Programme Design Baseline and associated relevant documentation to be defined by the CCAG (such as the MHHS Qualification Strategy)

-Relate to the code drafting work, which may include design clarifications or code process clarifications.
+Relate to the delivery of required code drafting under MHHS, which may include design clarifications or code process clarifications.

+The CDWG may review any code or subsidiary document drafted under the MHHS Programme, as required and directed by the CCAG at the time.

 The impacted codes extend to the Retail Energy Code (REC), Smart Energy Code (SEC), Balancing and Settlement Code (BSC), Connection and Use of System Code (CUSC), Distribution Connection and Use of System Agreement (DCUSA) and the Grid Code.

 CDWG Role & Responsibilities